UnderLogic/runtime-variables/Documentation~/src/custom-types.md

 ## Watchers

-1. Create a new class that derives from `RuntimeVariableWatcher<T, TVar>`, where `T` should be the type and `TVar` is the variable type.
+1. Create a new class that derives from `RuntimeVariableWatcher<T, TVar>`, where `T` should be the underlying type and `TVar` is the variable type.
 2. You can now use the watcher component in your scenes.

 ### Editors